PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

 README.md
 ~~~~~~~~~

-    The workflow skillet repository has an emtpy placeholder README.md that should give an overview of the solution.
+    The workflow skillet repository has an empty placeholder ``README.md`` that should give an overview of the solution.
-    The README.md should provide skillet-specific details such as what the skillet does, variable input descriptions,
+    The ``README.md`` should provide skillet-specific details such as what the skillet does, variable input descriptions,
     and caveats and requirements.

-    README.md uses the markdown format.
+    ``README.md`` uses the markdown formatting language.
 Numerous examples can be found in the skillet files.
 There is also a
     wide array of `markdown cheat sheets`_ you can find using Google searches.
     Below are a few common markdown elements you can use in your documentation.
 Most IDEs can display the user view
     as you edit the markdown file.